 Victoria, originally from Australia and slowly acclimatising to the Highland climate, is also from a farm and helps out in between making beds and cooking breakfast.

 Clynelish Farm is about 300 acres and despite its small size carries around 650 ewes and 80 cows, with some extra grazing rented to help spread the mouths at times.
 We also contract farm 300 North Country Cheviot ewes just up the road.

 We are very passionate about farming and our environment and believe there is a sustainable economic and environmental future for livestock farming.

 We operate a grass based system with very little feed bought in.
 Soil health and grass productivity are a vital part of our business plan and though we are not certified organic we are close to this system.

 We have been working toward a low input system for several years in the hope of reducing our work load, costs and carbon footprint.
 This has largely been successful on all fronts and we hope to continue to improve our business – though our dream of a 4 day week may be a wee bit unrealistic!

-The cattle are mostly cross bred cows, with native bulls used to produce breeding heifers and Charolais/ Continental bulls for all other cows.
+The cattle are mostly cross bred cows, with native bulls used to produce breeding heifers and Charolais bulls for all other cows.
 The calves are housed in winter and fed a combination of draff (left over mash from Clynelish Distillery) and beetpulp (bi-product of sugar production).

-We lamb in May and calve May-July, so keep an eye out in the fields for new life at these times of year!
+We lamb outdoors in April/May and calve May/July, so keep an eye out in the fields for new life at these times of year!

 Away from farming we love to travel and are always planning the next adventure – near or far.
 Meeting people from all over the world is one of the great things about running a B&B and we look forward to meeting you and hearing about your town/city/country.